Nasirhus/DevOps-Course-Starter/README.md

 ```
 docker run --env-file .env -it -p 5001:5000 todo-app:prod
 ```
-This command pases through the environment variables, `-it` makes it easier to interact with the container, the app can be accessed at port `http://localhost:5001`
+This command pases through the environment variables with the `--env-file` flag, and the `-it` flags make it easier to interact with the container (e.g. allowing us to shut it down with ctrl+c from our host terminal).
+With the `-p` flag, the app can be accessed at the address `http://localhost:5001`.

 ### Command to run dev container
 ```